DevExpress-Examples/asp-net-web-forms-gridview-clone-functionality-in-batch-edit-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t114985/)**
 <!-- run online end -->

-This example demonstrates how implement a custom **Copy** button that allows users to clone a row in [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) in batch edit mode.
+This example demonstrates how to implement a custom **Copy** button that allows users to clone a row in [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) in batch edit mode.

 ![Grid View - Clone a Row](clone-grid-line.png)